yvonneyeh/codecademy-takehome/frontend/README.md

 2. When a question’s answer is clicked, it should show:

    - A ‘Next’ button at the bottom of the component
-   - Either _'Correct!'_ or _'Incorrect...'_ above that button, with the correct answer outlined in green, and the incorrect answer (if any) outlined in red with a ~~strikethrough~~ over its text
+   - Either _'Correct!'_ or _'Incorrect...'_ above that button
+   - The correct answer outlined in green
+   - If it was selected, the incorrect answer outlined in red with a ~~strikethrough~~ through its text

 3. After all questions have been answered, display a friendly summary screen that lists:
    - How many questions were in the quiz